 - Although Aphrael is not his goddess, but whom the Pandions turn to when they need to perform magic.
 And she had a few legitimate reasons for her actions.
 Even managed to work it into the plot.

-- Daine and Numair from the Tortall Universe books by Tamora Pierce have the magic, age difference, and sexual tension, but not the betrayal.
+- Daine and Numair from The Immortals books by Tamora Pierce have the magic, age difference, and sexual tension, but not the betrayal.
 They even end up Happily Married in later books.

 - In The Sword of Truth series of books, Richard Rahl has this relationship with Sister Verna, as well as the other Sisters of Light.
 In the later books, the trope is even more prevalent in his relationship with Nicci, who has become something of his right hand, mentor, and unlike Verna, definitely has feelings for him.